 20 Meta Horror Movies That Hold a Mirror Up To The Genre

 Welcome to Knockout Horror.
-If you are new here, we review horror movies, explain endings, and put out horror ranking lists.
 The recent release of the legacy sequel to I Know What You Did Last Summer got me thinking about Meta Horror.
-Hence why today we are checking out 20 Meta Horror Movies That Hold a Mirror Up To The Genre.
+Hence, today we are checking out 20 Meta Horror Movies That Hold a Mirror Up To The Genre.

 Meta-horror is a subgenre of horror that is self-aware and comments on the conventions, tropes, and clichés of the horror genre itself.
 This can be done in a number of different ways.
 Whether it is having a cast of characters who are aware of the genre’s tropes.
 Characters who subvert the usual expectations associated with the genre.
 Or simply by the movie playing homage to genres in a self aware manner.